ARTICLE SUMMARY

 Future Trends in Workflow and Case Management

-The future of workflow and case management will likely evolve in three directions:
+The future of workflow and case management is being shaped by three structural shifts:

 According to Gartner’s Hype Cycle for Enterprise Process Automation 2025, by 2029, 80% of enterprises with mature automation practices are expected to use consolidated platforms that orchestrate both business processes and agentic automation, a shift that underscores the need for tools supporting both structure and adaptability.